 "AFFILIATE" means any Person directly or indirectly Controlling, Controlled by, or under common Control with, such Person.
 For purposes of this definition, the terms Control, Controlling, and Controlled mean having the right to elect a majority of the board of directors or other comparable body responsible for management and direction of a Person by contract or by virtue of share ownership.
 "ANNUAL VOLUME" has the meaning specified in Section 6.1.
 "CAPITAL INVESTMENT" has the meaning specified in Section 8.1.
 "COMMODITY GROUP" means the groups of commodities listed on Exhibit IA attached hereto.
 Ford may modify such list from time to time.
 The commodities that are included in each Commodity Group will be determined by Ford.

-"COMPETITIVE" means a Visteon quote that, excluding the Labor Differential than that of the supplier to which the business would be awarded if Visteon were not awarded the business; provided that comparisons of quotes will be with other full service suppliers where Visteon is being asked to act as a full service supplier and comparisons should be made on a systems or component basis consistent with how Visteon has been asked to quote.
-Factors to be considered in the determination of Competitiveness include, but are not limited to, Price comparable suppliers are held when sourcing decisions are being made.
+"COMPETITIVE" means a Visteon quote that, excluding the Labor Differential Uplift and any investment sharing pursuant to Article 8, is equal to or better than that of the supplier to which the business would be awarded if Visteon were not awarded the business; provided that comparisons of quotes will be with other full service suppliers where Visteon is being asked to act as a full service supplier and comparisons should be made on a systems or component basis consistent with how Visteon has been asked to quote.
+Factors to be considered in the determination of Competitiveness include, but are not limited to, Price Competitiveness, quality, warranty costs, service, delivery and design/technology.
+These requirements are consistent with those to which other comparable suppliers are held when sourcing decisions are being made.
+"COMPETITIVE BID MINUTES" has the meaning specified in Section 6.1.
+"COMPETITIVE GAP" has the meaning specified in Section 4.1.